qgiaong/giaonq/_posts/2021-11-14-vnmese-food-classify.md

 for q in food_list:
    downloader.download(q, limit=200, output_dir="foods", adult_filter_off=True, force_replace=False, timeout=5)
 ```
-where food_list contains the name of the food you want to classify.
+where `food_list` contains the name of the food you want to classify.
 This will download the images in your local drive, with one folder for each name.
 Since the data are crawled from the web, we must make sure that the downloaded files are the actual images of the dished.
-Delete the wrong images if needed.
+Another postprocessing step is therefore needed.
+Check the downloaded images and delete the wrong ones if needed.

-I have already prepared a dataset for that.
+I have already prepared a dataset for our classification task.
 The zip file contains images of 20 Vietnamese dishes and can be downloaded from Google Drive:
 ```
 !gdown  --id 1L8flvsHZ3lPftDWaqclAvhIb_vW1NwXc
 ```

-In this post, we are going to use the fastai framework for training.
+As mentioned earlier, we are going to use the fastai framework for training.
 First of all, let's import the needed modules:
 ```python
 from fastbook import *
 from fastai.vision.widgets import *